Reviewing my 2016 New Year’s Resolutions

 1. Save for New York Trip

 Success!
 I managed this!
 I saved up enough to spend on not only myself but my friends and family.
-I never had to worry about seeing things and I came home with a lot of products and gifts I aimed to get whilst out there!
-I even came home with some money left over so I was comfortable in my savings!
+Because I was able to save, I never had to worry about seeing thing, and I even came home with some money left over so I was comfortable in my savings!

 2. Begin to save for moving out